makanyane/IWTE/README.md

 Information about IWTE and Total War modding is also available on [TWC WIKI](https://wiki.twcenter.net/index.php?title=IWTE)\
 Other tutorials and links are listed [here](documentation/tutorials_and_links.md).

+Information in this repository relates to using IWTE in conjunction with [Blender](https://www.blender.org/).
+Blender is a powerful and FREE 3d modelling program.
+Extract to dae/glb may also work with 3dsMax but problems with 3dsMax use are not supported by the IWTE team.
+The original Milkshape (ms3d) options have been retained but are not generally detailed here.
+If you are new to modding with IWTE we do not recommend using ms3d as it has size and other limitations.

 #### Table of Contents
 * [Task File Processes](#Task-File-Processes)
 * [Preferences](#preferences)